The holiday season is here, so it's time to talk tablescaping.

-Whether you want a minimal look, something a little mismatched or an elegant, traditional setting, choosing the right tableware, colors and decorative accents like statement candles, napkins and more will add heaps of flair to your Christmas dinner party.
+Whether you want a minimal look, something a little mismatched, or a more traditional setting, choosing the right tableware, colors, and decorative accents like statement candles and napkins will add tons of flair to the next dinner you host.

 Christmas table settings that are full of festive cheer